-The most important factors which determine how effective a local anesthetic are the ‘pH’ of the tissue and the ‘pKA’ of the local anesthetic. pKA is the relative concentration of the local anesthetic in the non ionized lipid soluble form versus the ionized water soluble form.
-The ionized form of local anesthetics are the one that can penetrate the cell membrane and this is what makes it effective.
-However, the non-ionized form is not as effective since it cannot penetrate cell membranes.
-The pKa of most local anesthetics is around 8-9.
+St. Lawrence Dentistry pays close attention to the dosages and duration of local anesthetics.
+An increased dose of a local anesthetic means more molecules will arrive at the injection area.
+The “onset” of the anesthetic may be quicker with an increased amount.
+Important factors which determine how effective a local anesthetic will be are the pH of the tissue and the pKA of the local anesthetic. pKa is the relative concentration of the local anesthetic in the “nonionized lipid-soluble” form versus the “ionized water-soluble” form.
+The ionized form of local anesthetics is the one that can penetrate a cell’s membrane, and this is what makes it effective.
+However, the nonionized form is not as effective since it cannot penetrate cell membranes.

 There are two categories of modern local anesthetics: amides and esters.
 The amide locals are the most commonly used at St. Lawrence Dentistry and have pKa ranging from 7.9-7.6.
-The other type are the esther locals are which are closer to pKA 9.
+The other type is the Esther locals are who are closer to pKa 9.
 The closer the pKa is to the tissue pH, the more ionized form available and the more effective it will be.

-Some people ask us what are the components of local anesthetic.
+Some patients ask us what the components of local anesthetic are.
 A local anesthetic molecule consists of a lipophilic centre (aromatic group), a hydrophilic centre (tertiary amine), and an intermediate group (amide or ester).
-One interesting fact is Bupivicaine is the longest lasting amide anesthetic which can last 9 hours.
+One interesting fact is Bupivicaineis the longest-lasting amide anesthetic which can last 9 hours.

-When using local anesthetics we are always take steps to avoid adverse reactions associated with them.
-Adverse reactions to local anesthetics are psychogenic, allergy, toxicity, and parasthesia.
-Syncope is the most common psychogenic side effect, it can result from both an increase or decrease in heart rate and blood pressure.
-It is usually the result of inadvertent epinephrine injection into a vessel.
-Allergic reactions to local anesthetics are very rare and are usually related to a compound ‘p-aminobenzoic’.
-Historically there were allergies to methyparabin contained in anesthetics.
-However, this compound is not contained in the modern solutions.
-There are no true allergies to epinephrine in anesthetics as this is an ‘endogenous neurotransmitter’ which naturally occurs in your body.
-Toxicity to local anesthetics are rare but is can be related to excessive dosages or direct injection into a vessel.
+When using local anesthetics, we are always taking steps to avoid adverse reactions.
+These can be psychogenic, allergy, toxicity, and paraesthesia-related.
+Syncope is the most common psychogenic side effect; it is related to an increase or decreases in heart rate and blood pressure.
+It is usually the result of unintentional epinephrine injection into a vessel.
+Allergic reactions to local anesthetics are infrequent and generally related to a compound “p-aminobenzoic”.
+Historically, there were allergies to methylparaben in anesthetics.
+However, this compound is not in modern solutions.
+There are no true allergies to epinephrine in anesthetics as this is an “endogenous neurotransmitter” that naturally occurs in your body.
+Toxicity to local anesthetics is rare, but it can be related to excessive dosages or direct injection into a vessel.